ChrisAntaki/dom-pool/README.md

 // Let's allocate 128 circles.
 // This way the app can focus on keeping 60fps,
-// instead of creating circles on the fly. ;) circlePool.allocate(128);
+// instead of creating & GCing circles on the fly. ;) circlePool.allocate(128);
 ```